AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/database-storage.md

 ## Adobe I/O State library

-There are benefits and limitations in using the Adobe I/O State library.
+Implementing the Adobe I/O State library has its benefits and limitations.

 ### Benefits